iomicroservices/baselink-nuxt/content/services/tradespeople/removals/office-commercial-removals.md

 Booking is fully online through BaseLink.
 Just submit your request, get an instant quote, and choose a time that suits your business schedule.
 Our support team manages the rest.

 #description
-All commercial removal teams are vetted, reviewed by local clients, and backed by BaseLink’s dedicated in-house support — so you can focus on running your business, not managing the move.
+All commercial removal teams are vetted, reviewed by local clients, and backed by BaseLink's dedicated in-house support — so you can focus on running your business, not managing the move.

 #description
 Payment is collected on the day of service, with any additional time billed in fair 30-minute increments.
 Book office and commercial removals{{$doc.location}} today with BaseLink — and make your move a smart business decision.